🔄

 The magic of engineered oak flooring lies in its multi-layered structure.
 The top layer, called the wear layer, is what you see and feel—it's a slice of 100% real oak wood.
 This is where the floor gets its unique grain, texture, and color.
 Beneath this beautiful surface is a strong, stable core.
 This core is typically made from multiple layers of plywood or high-density fiberboard (HDF) that are bonded together in a cross-grain pattern.
 This construction is what makes the floor so resilient, preventing the planks from warping or gapping.
 You can explore a variety of hardwood flooring options to see this craftsmanship up close.

-Engineered vs. Solid Oak: Key Differences
+Engineered vs. Solid Oak: Which Is Right for You?

 The biggest difference between engineered and solid oak is how they react to moisture.
 Because of its layered core, engineered oak is far more stable and less likely to expand or contract with changes in humidity.
 This makes it the ideal choice for rooms where solid wood might struggle, like kitchens, bathrooms, or basements.
 You can even install it directly over concrete subfloors or in homes with radiant heating systems.
 Solid oak, while beautiful, is more sensitive and generally isn't recommended for below-grade installations.
 Your choice ultimately depends on the room's location, but engineered oak offers much greater installation flexibility.